tdorssers/TeslaPy/README.md

 #### selenium

 Example using selenium to automate web browser interaction.
+The SSO page returns a 403 when `navigator.webdriver` is set and currently only Chrome, Opera and Edge Chromium can prevent this.

 ```python
 import teslapy